University-of-Adelaide-Bx-Masters/BIOTECH-7005-BIOINF-3000/Practicals/VCF_Analysis/Week_8_Practical-VCF_Analysis.md

 ## About this practical

-This practical is designed to give you experience with VCF files and their analysis and will use the genome and NGS data from Assignment 4.
+This practical is designed to give you experience with VCF files and their analysis and will use *Arabidopsis* genome and NGS data.
 It includes an Rscript and BAM and VCF files based on that data.

 The files you will need are in your `~/student/data/variant_calling` directory.
 These are the files you should have: